jaredly/j3/Roadmap.md

 it persists, you can dismiss it, etc.
 That will also persist the tree of things it depends on.

+ugh why is the multi-doc thing being weird? idk

 # Strings!